Chart Color Schemes

 Kurunjang has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely affecting the region.
-Notable initiatives include the Western Freeway Upgrade from Melton to Caroline Springs, the Cobblebank Train Stabling Facility, the Melton Line Upgrade and Cobblebank Stabling Yard project, and the Melton Suburban Revitalisation scheme.
+AreaSearch has identified 14 projects likely to affect the region.
+Notable initiatives include Western Freeway Upgrade - Melton to Caroline Springs, Cobblebank Train Stabling Facility, Melton Line Upgrade & Cobblebank Stabling Yard, and Melton Suburban Revitalisation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.